connectivecpp/chops-net-ip/README.md

 # References

-- Chris Kohlhoff, networking and C++ expert, creator of the Asio library and initial author of the C++ Networking Technical Standard (TS).
+- Chris Kohlhoff is a networking and C++ expert, creator of the Asio library and initial author of the C++ Networking Technical Standard (TS).
 Asio is available at https://think-async.com/ and Chris' Github site is https://github.com/chriskohlhoff/.
 Asio forms the basis for the C++ Networking Technical Standard (TS), which will (almost surely) be standardized in C++ 20.
 Currently the Chops Net library uses the `networking-ts-impl` repository from Chris' Github account.

 - Phil Nash is the author of the Catch C++ unit testing library.
 The Catch library is available at https://github.com/catchorg/Catch2.